Title: Danny Phantom: Hunting in the Night.

 She smiled at hearing her father's reassuring words, but that smile quickly disappeared when she realized what had just happened.
-"Dad, I think we've just hit an animal, we have to help it."
+"Dad, I think we've just hit an animal."
 She opened the door and raced outside towards the creature.

-"Jacqueline, come back to the car this instant!" her father yelled after her.
+"Jacqueline, come back to the car this instant!"
 He then stepped out of the vehicle and ran toward his daughter.
 "We don't even know what it is, but -that's definitely not a normal animal."

 Jacqueline had sat down next to the creature, slowly stretching her hand towards it.